IMPORTANT INFORMATION FOR GRADUATING STUDENTS

 You must email a request to the registration team at firstname.lastname@example.org, who will send direct instructions to you.

-Certificate students and non-degree seeking students are not eligible for federal financial aid but may be eligible for private loans.
-Please contact our Financial Aid Coordinator about possible private student loan eligibility.
+Graduate certificate students and non-degree seeking students are not eligible for federal financial aid but may be eligible for private loans.

-For more information or questions, please contact our Financial Aid Coordinator:
+For more information or questions, please contact our financial aid advisor:

 Financial Aid Advisor